CIBC-Internal/python/Doc/c-api/bytes.rst

 .. c:function:: Py_ssize_t PyBytes_GET_SIZE(PyObject *o)

-   Macro form of :c:func:`PyBytes_Size` but without error checking.
+   Similar to :c:func:`PyBytes_Size`, but without error checking.

 .. c:function:: char* PyBytes_AsString(PyObject *o)

-   Return a NUL-terminated representation of the contents of *o*.
-The pointer refers to the internal buffer of *o*, not a copy.
-The data must not be modified in any way, unless the string was just created using ``PyBytes_FromStringAndSize(NULL, size)``.
+   Return a pointer to the contents of *o*.
+The pointer refers to the internal buffer of *o*, which consists of ``len(o) + 1`` bytes.
+The last byte in the buffer is always null, regardless of whether there are any other null bytes.
+The data must not be modified in any way, unless the object was just created using ``PyBytes_FromStringAndSize(NULL, size)``.
 It must not be deallocated.
-If *o* is not a string object at all, :c:func:`PyBytes_AsString` returns *NULL* and raises :exc:`TypeError`.
+If *o* is not a bytes object at all, :c:func:`PyBytes_AsString` returns ``NULL`` and raises :exc:`TypeError`.

 .. c:function:: char* PyBytes_AS_STRING(PyObject *string)

-   Macro form of :c:func:`PyBytes_AsString` but without error checking.
+   Similar to :c:func:`PyBytes_AsString`, but without error checking.

 .. c:function:: int PyBytes_AsStringAndSize(PyObject *obj, char **buffer, Py_ssize_t *length)

-   Return a NUL-terminated representation of the contents of the object *obj* through the output variables *buffer* and *length*.
+   Return the null-terminated contents of the object *obj* through the output variables *buffer* and *length*.
+   Returns ``0`` on success.

-   If *length* is *NULL*, the resulting buffer may not contain NUL characters;
+   If *length* is ``NULL``, the bytes object may not contain embedded null bytes;
-   if it does, the function returns ``-1`` and a :exc:`TypeError` is raised.
+   if it does, the function returns ``-1`` and a :exc:`ValueError` is raised.

-   The buffer refers to an internal string buffer of *obj*, not a copy.
-The data must not be modified in any way, unless the string was just created using ``PyBytes_FromStringAndSize(NULL, size)``.
+   The buffer refers to an internal buffer of *obj*, which includes an additional null byte at the end (not counted in *length*).
+The data must not be modified in any way, unless the object was just created using ``PyBytes_FromStringAndSize(NULL, size)``.
 It must not be deallocated.
-If *string* is not a string object at all, :c:func:`PyBytes_AsStringAndSize` returns ``-1`` and raises :exc:`TypeError`.
+If *obj* is not a bytes object at all, :c:func:`PyBytes_AsStringAndSize` returns ``-1`` and raises :exc:`TypeError`.

+   .. versionchanged:: 3.5
+      Previously, :exc:`TypeError` was raised when embedded null bytes were encountered in the bytes object.

 .. c:function:: void PyBytes_Concat(PyObject **bytes, PyObject *newpart)

    Create a new bytes object in *\*bytes* containing the contents of *newpart* appended to *bytes*; the caller will own the new reference.
 The reference to the old value of *bytes* will be stolen.
-If the new string cannot be created, the old reference to *bytes* will still be discarded and the value of *\*bytes* will be set to *NULL*; the appropriate exception will be set.
+If the new object cannot be created, the old reference to *bytes* will still be discarded and the value of *\*bytes* will be set to ``NULL``; the appropriate exception will be set.

 .. c:function:: void PyBytes_ConcatAndDel(PyObject **bytes, PyObject *newpart)

-   Create a new string object in *\*bytes* containing the contents of *newpart* appended to *bytes*.
-This version decrements the reference count of *newpart*.
+   Create a new bytes object in *\*bytes* containing the contents of *newpart* appended to *bytes*.
+This version releases the :term:`strong reference` to *newpart* (i.e. decrements its reference count).

 .. c:function:: int _PyBytes_Resize(PyObject **bytes, Py_ssize_t newsize)